 The Othona Community Communications Policy

 - The Othona Community aims for all its communications to be expressed in clear language, honest, respectful, reasonably accessible for those with visual, hearing or other impairment, and in keeping with the mission statement of the charity.
 It also aims to make its organisational procedures as transparent as possible, while also being consistent with effective administration, appropriate confidentiality and legal compliance.
-Othona seeks to comply with the Disability Discrimination Act 1995 and the Data Protection Act 1998.
+Othona seeks to comply with the Equality Act 2010 and the Data Protection Act 2018.
 This policy, its regular review, and any matters relating to legal compliance are the responsibility of the Othona Trustees.

 - The principal means of communication at a whole-community level are: